youlab/Patchy_Dynamics/README.md

 # Patchy_Dynamics
-This contains source data and computer programming codes for "A ‘rich-get-richer’ mechanism drives patchy dynamics and resistance evolution in antibiotic-treated bacteria", currently under peer review at Molecular Systems Biology.
+This directory contains source data and computer programming codes for "A ‘rich-get-richer’ mechanism drives patchy dynamics and resistance evolution in antibiotic-treated bacteria", currently under review at Molecular Systems Biology.

-The source data folder > 25 MB (Appendix Figures S17, S18, and S20) could not be uploaded here.
-Those along with all others will be available from both the publisher and us.
+Due to the 25 MB limit of a single folder upload, Appendix Figures S17, S18, and S20 were uploaded in 3, 10, and 2 parts, respectively.